phantomx999/Program-Design/HW/HW04/README.md

 A test might be independent of all other tests in which you instantiate the needed objects in the body of the test.
 But if you have a lot of tests that use the same objects, it will probably be more efficient to use a _Test Fixture_.

-Let's look a little closer at one of these _Test Fixtures_:
+Let's look a little closer at one of these test fixtures:

 ```
 TEST_F(DateTest, DaysBetweenTests) {